European Colonial Architecture:

 include Madh Fort, St John Baptist Church in Mumbai.
 The seven important

-churches that were built by Portuguese in Goa are UNSECO world Heritage site
+churches that were built by Portuguese in Goa are UNESCO world Heritage site

 now.
 Important churches are ‘Church of our old Lady of Rosary’, ‘Se Cathedral’,